-Students in our on-campus and Live Online programs may use their unrestricted electives to obtain a certificate.
-Please note there are no electives built into the Online MSW Program of Study (iPOS), yet there is certificate program for students in the Online program.
-Certificates will post on your final transcript and will be visible to future employers.
+Students in our campus-based programs may use their unrestricted electives to obtain a certificate.
+Please note there are no electives built into the Online MSW Program of Study (iPOS), yet there are two certificate programs for students in the Online program: (1) Criminal Sentencing and Sentencing Advocacy and (2) Domestic Violence & Evidence-Based Practice.
+If you complete a certificate/s, it will post on your final transcript and will be visible to future employers.
 Certificates may have additional requirements and also require a separate registration/fee to the Graduate College.
-If you are interested in obtaining a certificate, it is recommended that you contact both the certificate administrator listed below and your academic advisor at sswgradcerts@asu.edu
+If you are interested in obtaining a certificate, it is recommended that you contact both the certificate administrator listed below and your academic advisor at swgradcerts@asu.edu